 The goal and benefits of companion planting are to form a symbiotic relationship where plants take care of each other, stimulate growth, attract beneficial insects and deter pests.
 So what do cucumbers like to be plated next to?
 Read on to discover what plants cucumbers like to be surrounded with to keep them disease-free.

-Cucumbers are prone to attack from cucumber beetles and it can easily suffer from bacterial wilt, powdery mildew or a mosaic virus which all shows how problematic cucumbers can be however companion planting can help overcome some of these challenges.
+Cucumbers are prone to attack from cucumber beetles and they can easily suffer from bacterial wilt, powdery mildew or a mosaic virus which all shows how problematic cucumbers can be however companion planting can help overcome some of these challenges.
 Here are some suggestions of companion plants that will play nice and provide you with a more reliable crop.

 Can cucumbers and tomatoes be planted together?